QubesOS/qubes-doc/introduction/intro.md

 More information
 ----------------

 This page is just a brief introduction to what Qubes is all about, and many technical details have been omitted here for the sake of presentation.

- * If you're a current or potential Qubes user, you may want to check out the [documentation][doc] and the [FAQ][user-faq].
+ * If you're a current or potential Qubes user, you may want to check out the [documentation][doc] and the [user FAQ][user-faq].
- * If you're a developer, there's dedicated [documentation][system-doc] and an [FAQ][devel-faq] just for you.
+ * If you're a developer, there's dedicated [developer documentation] and an [developer FAQ][devel-faq] just for you.
  * Ready to give Qubes a try?
 Head on over to the [downloads] page or the [installation guide].
+ * Need help?
+Learn more about getting [help and support on our mailing lists and forum][support].

 [disposable qube]: /doc/disposablevm/